 Know The Height of Your Truck Camper

 Knowing the height of your truck camper can prevent a very costly disaster.
-Understand that every state is different as to whether they mark the height of bridges, tunnels or not, or whether that sign posted is accurate.
+Understand that every state is different as to whether they mark the height of bridges, tunnels or not, or whether that signposted is accurate.
 Upon approaching a state/town bridge or tunnel, don’t always trust the post height sign.
-Local and state bridges don’t have to abide by the federal regulations.
-So, there are many bridge or tunnel that will be significantly lower, particularly the further you get away from major commercial areas.
+Local and state bridges don’t have to abide by federal regulations.
+So, there are many bridges or tunnels that will be significantly lower, particularly the further you get away from major commercial areas.

 Measuring Your Truck Camper